fabiomrosa/rails-docker-bootstrap/README.md

 # Rails Docker Bootstrap

 ## Getting Started
-After cloning this repo into your workspace, copy and paste `.env.example` renaming the file to `.env`
+After cloning this repo into your workspace, duplicate `.env.example` renaming the file to `.env`

 ## Generating Rails App